 If you're coming from Crete, Heraklion offers ferry connections to Mykonos.
 The voyage time varies according to the port of departure and the type of ferry, but it usually takes between 4 and 8 hours.

-When you are booking your ferry tickets, it's important to consider the type of ferry you want to travel on.
+When you are booking your ferry tickets, it's important to consider the type of ferry you want to travel with.
 There are high-speed ferries, conventional ferries, catamarans and flying dolphins.
 High-speed ferries are faster but more expensive, while conventional ferries are slower but more affordable.
 Catamarans and flying dolphins are used only for short distances, are very fast but do not provide many amenitites on board, nor a varaiety of seating options.

 It's also important to book your tickets in advance, especially during the peak summer months when ferries can sell out quickly.